RogerTangos/blog/packages/personal-blog-lite/content/blog/june-july-update-2020/index.md

 ## 🇳🇱 Dutch
 My Dutch is progressing steadily.
 I have not taken any recent comprehensive tests, but strongly suspect that it has reached or exceeded A1 level.
-In lieu of testing, currently plan to consider it A1 level once I complete [LearnDutch.org](learndutch.org)'s Beginner Grammar Course, and 100% of Babbel's Vocabulary lessons.
+In lieu of testing, I currently plan to consider it A1 level once I complete [LearnDutch.org](learndutch.org)'s Beginner Grammar Course, and 100% of [Babbel](https://www.babbel.com)'s Vocabulary lessons.
 My Estimated completion date for my current course of study is September 15th.

 ## 🏠 Non-Dutch-Non-Activist Activities